 - Configure antivirus exclusions for Windows and UNIX.

-- For Microsoft Windows MediaAgents, disable Microsoft Windows indexing service on the drive.
+- For Microsoft Windows MediaAgents, disable Microsoft Windows indexing service on the drive where the index cache resides.
 For more information, see Microsoft documentation.

 - For Microsoft Windows MediaAgents, do not enable Windows Deduplication on a volume that contains the index cache directory, as this may cause a significant drop in performance and may cause jobs to fail.